-The Council's Internal Audit Section provides assurance on arrangements for risk management, governance, and control, and undertakes a regular, risk based, programme of work approved by the Chief Executive, Chief Finance Officer, and Council's Audit Committee.
+The Council's Internal Audit Section provides assurance on arrangements for risk management, governance, and control, and undertakes an annual programme of work informed by the content of the Fund's risk register approved by the Chief Executive, Chief Finance Officer, and Council's Audit Committee.
 The Fund uses a number of corporate systems, including the Council's Financial Information System and the online HR system.
 Assurance can therefore be taken from the broad seam of internal audit work undertaken on these and other systems annually.